sci-web/rdbm-digs/README.md

 2. query can be put also directly as a string parameter (see 'DBsql.py'):
 `return "Database version : %s" % self.q_fetch_one("SELECT VERSION()")`

-3. config.py is a config file, where DB connector's parameters and the path to *.sql files are readed from
+3. config.py is a config file, where DB connector's parameters and the path to *.sql files are read from

 4. all *.sql files have conventional names according to the method where they are called to: i.e.
 `DB('').detail_payments_sql()` from anywhere calls `def detail_payments_sql(self)` in DBsql.py which uses `detail_payments.sql` from `config.SQLPATH`